New Degree Programs

 - All members of the review committee must be at arm’s length from the unit/program(s) under review.

-In preparing their review report, reviewers may wish to use the following as a template:
+- In preparing their appraisal report, appraisers may wish to use the following as a template:

-Items requiring expedited approval by the Quality Council are not subject to external appraisal such as new graduate diplomas and new collaborative programs.
+- Items requiring expedited approval by the Quality Council are not subject to external appraisal such as new graduate diplomas.

-New graduate degree programs, diplomas, new undergraduate degrees and certain new undergraduate programs also require approval by the Ministry of Advanced Education and Skills Development (MAESD).
+- New graduate degree programs, diplomas, new undergraduate degrees and certain new undergraduate programs also require approval by the Ministry of Colleges and Universities (MCU).

-- Template: new program appraisal invitation to reviewers
+- Template: new program appraisal invitation to appraisers (Word)

 - External appraisal: arm’s length requirement